Citizens, today it is my great pleasure to share with you a recipe that is legendary in upstate NY – straight from the proud city of Utica!

 The first annual Riggiefest was held in Utica, NY, in 2005 at the Utica Memorial Auditorium.
 It is a contest which determines what restaurant makes the best riggies in the area.
 The best riggies will win its creator the prestigious “Riggie Cup”.
 All money made during the fest is donated directly to the YWCA.
 In 2008, the festival made over $300,000.

 Should you ever find yourself in Utica, Chesterfield’s Restaurant lays claim to having invented this dish.
+To reinforce the chicken flavor in the final dish, I add in a touch of chicken glacé – buy it from here.

-Citizens, my version is based very closely on the original from Chesterfield’s own original Chef Joe Morelli.
-My innovation is to add peppadew peppers in with the hot cherry peppers for a sweet heat that is totally addictive! !
+Citizens, My version is based very closely on the original from Chesterfield’s own original Chef Joe Morelli.
+My innovation is to add peppadew peppers in with the hot cherry peppers for a sweet heat that is totally addictive!
 You will be proud to serve this at your dinner table and prepare for the compliments to follow!

 Battle on – The Generalissimo